Indoor Positioning Systems [Complete 2026 Guide]

 Location-based advertising and messaging

 With an indoor positioning system you can gain useful insights into how people move around your facility.
 You might want to know how staff navigate around your hospital to ensure that they always use the fastest routes.
 Or perhaps you want to base stand pricing on actual statistics on how many visitors pass by certain areas at your convention centre.
-With LBS you can optimise the layout of indoor spaces based on actual people flow measurements.
+With LBS you can optimize the layout of indoor spaces based on actual people flow measurements.
+These insights can support decisions about layout optimization, staffing, signage, and long-term space planning.

 Improvement of work efficiency